mkaapu/vm-utility/README.md

 The **multipass** directory contans bash scripts to extend the usability, scripting and automation possiblities of the [Multipass](https://multipass.run/) tool.

 ### mp-ssh
-- Enables SSH connection to a Multipass instance from host machine.
+- Enables SSH connection to a Multipass instance from the host machine.
-- Can be used to set a static IP address to multipass instance.
+- Can be used to set a static IP address to a multipass instance.
 - Provides a minimal interface suitable for use by other shell scripts and automation tools.

 ### mp-lauch
-- Enables creation of Multipass instance with a static IP address and SSH connection from host machine without extra manual steps.
+- Enables creation of a Multipass instance with a static IP address and SSH connection from the host machine without extra manual steps.
 - Provides a minimal interface suitable for use by other shell scripts and automation tools.

 ## Tools to setup Jenkins CI with VMs